hager-gamal-bayoumi/multithreaded-word-count/README.md

 ## Author

-Developed by Hager Gamal for the Parallel Programming course project.
+Developed as a Parallel Programming course project.